 Photos by Louise Wickham

-Omeima is available for workshops and commissions - please email via the contact page
+Omeima is available for workshops, creative and development projects and commissions - please email via the contact page

 Omeima would like to thank the organisations below for their funding and generous support